-Using the cold pressed process the typical yield for coconut oil is around 60 – 63 % per kg of copra.
-For groundnut it is around 40% and for sesame it is around 35 – 37% per kg of seed.
+Using the cold-pressed process the typical yield of coconut oil is around 60 – 63 % per kg of copra.
+For groundnut it is around 40% and for sesame, it is around 35 – 37% per kg of seed.
 Our oil presses have been customised to achieve the best quality product.
 All parts that come into contact with the oil have been changed from the traditional cast iron to food grade steel.
 The speed of grinding has been reduced to 20 rpm instead of 50- 60 rpm that is typical of ghani oil.
 We store the oil in stainless steel drums and use only food grade, oil grade plastic bottles and cans for packing.

 Healthy oils are not only about cold-pressing, it is about organic growing, natural sun-drying of seeds, cold-pressed production, simple filtering and no additives.
-The richness and taste of these oils is quite distinct and we need to typically use only 60% of these oils ( compared to the normal store bought oils).
+The richness and taste of these oils are quite distinct and we need to typically use only 60% of these oils ( compared to the normal store bought oils).
 Ananthoo, a leading organic food activist, says, “Oil pressed from the traditional rotaries (Chekku) has the right balance of nutrients and enzymes.
-The so called super/ultra refining removes the basic properties of oil and makes it tasteless and devoid of nutrition.
-Large scale industrial production and mindless cost based consumerism has led to this sorry state of affairs”.
+The so-called super/ultra refining removes the basic properties of oil and makes it tasteless and devoid of nutrition.
+Large-scale industrial production and mindless cost based consumerism have led to this sorry state of affairs”.

 Once we get used to these organic cold-pressed oils, we can’t go back to the oils produced in the industrial system.
 These oils would contain a little bit of moisture as they are completely naturally produced and would have some amount of foaming when you heat them for deep frying.
 This problem is normal and has also a natural, time-tested solution.
 Put a small ball of tamarind into the oil first when it is being heated.
 The ball of tamarind will absorb the moisture and scoop it out, then the oil is ready for frying your snacks.

-Both sesame and coconut oils ( cold pressed, organic) are good for oil pulling and work very efficiently to prevent and cure dental and gum related infections and long trem dental care.
-Consuming a table spoon of raw coconut oil everyday is supposed to help improve memory.
+Both sesame and coconut oils ( cold pressed, organic) are good for oil pulling and work very efficiently to prevent and cure dental and gum related infections and long-term dental care.
+Consuming a tablespoon of raw coconut oil every day is supposed to help improve memory.
 The traditional Kerala cooking involves pouring a spoon of oil on many preparations (paruppu, aviyal , olan) after the cooking is done.
 This obviously has health benefits, in addition to adding a wonderful aroma and taste to the food.